 Rate of Progress

-The following minimum expectations about rate of progress apply.
+The following minimum expectations about a satisfactory rate of progress apply.

 First year (or after completion of 18 course credits) Completion of required courses.
 Filing of a plan of study, and guidance committee formation in GradPlan (see section Vll.B.1, above).